 Reggie Jones-Sawyer, the top advocate for online poker, said no new legislation would be introduced in 2018 to allow “some people” “time to heal”.
 Jones-Sawyer said he hoped California could move forward with a new online poker bill in 2019.

-In August, Colorado Attorney General Cynthia Coffman gave her opinion that sports betting is prohibited under the state’s current Criminal Code, but is not subject to state constitutional restrictions.
+Colorado approved sports betting at land-based casinos in November 2019.
+Online and mobile sports wagering apps tied to those venues can launch on May 15, 2020.
+In August 2018, Colorado Attorney General Cynthia Coffman gave her opinion that sports betting is prohibited under the state’s current Criminal Code, but is not subject to state constitutional restrictions.

-Delaware previously had legal sports lotteries, a form of parlay betting in which gamblers could wager on the outcome of 3 or more sporting events in one bet.
+Delaware previously had legal sports lotteries, a form of parlay wagering in which gamblers could wager on the outcome of three or more sporting events in one bet.
 In early June 2018, Delaware legalized single-game sports betting.

 Now Delaware’s three racetrack-casinos – Dover Downs, Delaware Park, and Harrington Raceway – have full land-based sportsbooks.

-In November, Florida voters passed Amendment 3, an anti-casinos initiative.
-The Seminole Tribe and The Disney Co. paid a combined $10 million to back the referendum, which assured the state legislature cannot approve gambling expansion.
-Instead, any new gambling must be approved through a statewide referendum.
+In November 2018, Florida voters passed Amendment 3, an anti-casinos initiative.
+The Seminole Tribe and The Disney Co. paid a combined $10 million to back the referendum, which assured the state legislature could not approve gambling expansion.
+Instead, any new law must be approved through a statewide referendum.

 Amendment 13, a referendum on whether greyhound racing should be banned, also passed in the November election.
 During the Amendment 13 debate, proponents of the ban alleged the sport leads to mistreatment of the dogs.
 Though dog races were banned, greyhound tracks gained the right to offer simulcasting and slots.
 Amendment 13 takes effect in 2021.